 College level internships require 10 weeks of participation, 5 days a week, 8AM to 4PM.
 High School internships last 9 weeks and also run 5 days a week, 8AM to 4PM.
-All students participating in an internship are responsible for organizing and executing a project.
+All students participating in an internship are responsible for organizing and executing a project under the guidance of BFS faculy and staff.
 Upon completion of this project a report, relevant to the work and suitable for publication in the BFS Annual Report, must be submitted.
 Assistance in the preparation of the report will be provided.
 Presentation of a digital presentation and participation in weekly seminars are required, as is the creation of a digital poster synthesizing the student's research.
 Often groundwork and data collection requires the support of other interns.
 Working as a team is one of the beneficial and enjoyable aspects of our program.
 To see summaries of some recent student projects check the Research page.

 If you have questions about the specific internships listed below, contact the BFS at (607)547-8778.
 FAQs related to the internships can be found here: FAQs

 APPLY TODAY!
 Application Materials: Follow the links below for detailed application instructions, forms, contact information, and submission deadlines.

 Additional Internship Information

 - All internships include 1 semester hour of free undergraduate college credit